Saviour Gama

-Saviour Gama (born 10 May 1997), is an Indian professional footballer who plays as a defender for Goa in the Indian Super League.
+Saviour Gama (born 10 May 1997), is an Indian professional footballer who plays as a defender for Indian Super League club Odisha.

 Club career

 Born in Goa, Gama represented FC Goa B. He was a part of the Goa developmental squad in 2017–18 and played for them in the local Goan matches, including the AWES tournament.
 Saviour earned a name in football after his impressive performance for the Santa Cruz Club of Cavelossim in the Taca Goa U-20.

 Gama made his senior debut for Indian Super League side FC Goa against Chennaiyin FC on 28 February 2019.
 On 8 July 2019, Gama extended his stay with FC Goa until 2021.

 He scored his first goal for Goa in Indian Super League Semi-final against Chennaiyin on 29 February 2020.

 On 1 June 2021, Gama signed a new three-year contract with FC Goa, keeping him at the club until 2024.

+On 25 August 2024, Gama left Goa and joined fellow ISL club Odisha FC on a contract until the end of the 2024–25 season.